enstarep/rchp/README.md

 `wait` indicates whether the main thread waits for the threads to complete their tasks.

 1. The first parameter does not accept functions with arguments.
-2. If an exception is thrown within the function, loss of information may occur.
+2. If an exception is thrown within the function, loss of information may occur or it may manifest as `process terminated with exit code -1073740791 (0xC0000409)`.
 Please ensure there are no errors in the function.